A Good Man

 I huffed.

 “You really want to know?”
+I snapped.

 “Yes!”

-“Well, I suppose the fact that tomorrow is the third anniversary of my parent’s death might have something to do with it.”
+“Well, I suppose the fact that tomorrow is the third anniversary of my parents’ death might have something to do with it.”

 She looked mortified.
-Her hand covered her mouth and the horror in her eyes was heartbreaking.
+Her hand covered her mouth, and the horror in her eyes was heartbreaking.
 “Oh, my God!
 Paul, I’m so sorry.
 I didn’t know.
 I’m sorry, I should have known.
 I thought ...
 I thought you wanted to dump me or something.
 I’m sorry.
 God, you must think—”

 “Okay, that’s not the only reason.”
 I couldn’t lie to her like that after her reaction.
 I just couldn’t.
-Problem was, she looked even more horrified now than before.
+The problem was, she looked even more horrified now than before.
 Did she really think I was going to dump her?
 Why would she think that?
 “Look, we need to find somewhere private if I’m going to tell you this.”

-She wailed.
-She actually wailed.
 “You are, aren’t you?
 You’re going to dump me.”

 Her eyes widened.
 “Really?”